 Project Restore remains committed to preserving Los Angeles history, architecture and culture.

-I invite you to visit our website and monitor our progress and share my excitement about what lies in the years ahead.
+I invite you to visit Project Restore and monitor our progress and share my excitement about what lies in the years ahead.
 Together we can continue to preserve our heritage for many generations to come!